12 Beautiful Beachfront Hotels You Can Actually Afford

 Jupiter Beach Resort & Spa: Jupiter, Florida

 Soak up the Florida sun and fun at Jupiter Beach Resort & Spa, the area’s only oceanfront property.
 Guests can spend the afternoon catching some rays by the pool, strolling the golden coastline, kayaking, savoring lunch alfresco, playing a rousing game of tennis, or lounging in the adults-only hammock garden.
 Visiting during the summer?
 It’s sea turtle hatching season!
-Rates from $220 a night.
-Find out what your dream vacation says about you.
+Rates from $152 a night.
+When you’re ready to book, just avoid the most expensive days to fly.

 Cape Rey Carlsbad: Carlsbad, California

 Cape Rey Carlsbad is set on the northern shore of San Diego, just steps from the water.
 You can’t beat the location, but that’s just the beginning.
-The aesthetic is vibrant and modern, plus there are plenty of seaside activities.
+The aesthetic is vibrant and modern, plus, as with most beachfront hotels, there are plenty of seaside activities.
 Take a surf lesson, explore the tide basins, or enjoy beach butler service in the comfort of your personal cabana.
-Rates from $220 a night.
-When you’re ready to book, just avoid the most expensive days to fly.
+Rates from $130 a night.

 The Westin Hilton Head Island Resort & Spa: Hilton Head, South Carolina